elpatron68/SnowRunner-Tool/Readme.md

 - The `F2` backup function only works while the game is running!
 - Activate *regular backups* in the settings menu to automatically let the tool create backups in the background.

-### PAK backup

-Create a backup of your `initial.pak` file before making changes to it!
-Open the *File* menu and select *Backup INITIAL.PAK*.
-The backup will be listed as *PAK-Backup* and can be restored as any other backup by right clicking on it.

-**This feature is experimental, handle with care!**

 ### Menu Cheats

 Set the amount of money or experience points you´d like to have by opening the *Cheats* menu.
 Before changing the money